Chirag-Devda/Assignments/Reasl estate/README.md

 **React Hook Form**: A library for handling form inputs, validation, and submission, simplifying form management.

 **Redux**: A state management library for managing complex application state, ensuring data consistency and predictability.

+## key learnings

+Implemented image upload functionality.
+Users can select and upload images within the application.
+Converted uploaded images to base64 URL format.
+This efficient encoding improves data handling and web integration.
+Ensured compatibility with various image formats.
+Supported common image types like JPEG, PNG, and GIF.
+Adhered to best practices for image handling and base64 conversion.